 Experiential Learning

 Case Western Reserve University offers undergraduates a variety of experiences inside and outside the classroom that are built on a process of guided inquiry, preparation, action and reflection.
 Many research, internship, and employment opportunities are aligned with academic programs.
-Linguistic and cultural immersion characterize the study abroad experience.
+Academic and cultural immersion characterize the study abroad experience, and all study abroad programs help students reach degree completion.
 In many courses, Case Western Reserve students engage in experiential learning beyond the on-campus classrooms and laboratories.
 Experiences that form the basis for reflection and synthesis under the guidance of faculty include working with hospitalized children, designing engineering solutions for a problem presented by a municipality, interning at a local media outlet, tutoring in Cleveland’s Hispanic community, gaining experience in public health clinics, studying history with “the city as classroom,” or collecting aquatic specimens from the ponds at the university’s 389-acre farm.
 Courses that incorporate community service or internships into the curriculum forge links between Case Western Reserve undergraduates and schools, neighborhoods, businesses, and governmental and health care institutions in Cleveland and elsewhere.

 International Experience

-Case Western Reserve University encourages students to study, research, intern, and participate in service learning experiences abroad.
-Students benefit personally, academically, and professionally from educational experiences abroad.
+Case Western Reserve University encourages students to study, research, intern, and participate in community-based experiences abroad.
+Students benefit personally, academically, and professionally from education abroad experiences.

-The Office of Education Abroad partners with overseas institutions and facilitates participation by CWRU students in a wide selection of courses abroad.
-Students of all majors can stay on track to graduate while including study abroad in their degree timeline.
-In consultation with their academic advisors and study abroad advisors, students can identify which study abroad programs meet their academic and personal goals.
-They can choose from traditional semester or academic year study abroad programs or shorter programs with CWRU faculty and students.
+The Office of Education Abroad collaborates with overseas partners to facilitate participation by CWRU students in a wide selection of education abroad opportunities.
+Students of all majors can stay on track to graduate while including study abroad program(s) in their degree timeline.
+In consultation with their major/minor advisors, four-year advisors, and study abroad advisors, students can identify which programs meet their academic and personal goals.
+They can choose from a traditional semester or academic year abroad, a summer study abroad with a CWRU partner, or CWRU courses that travel abroad with CWRU faculty and students over academic breaks.
+All of a student's financial aid can be applied to study abroad, and many students find that they are eligible for, and able to secure, study abroad scholarships.
 Many study abroad programs cost about the same as studying in Cleveland.
-Additionally, financial aid can be applied to study abroad, and many students find that they are eligible for study abroad scholarships.

 Semester and Academic Year Programs

-In order to participate in semester and academic year programs of study or practical experience that immerse them in the culture and language of another country, students must first
+In order to participate in semester or academic year education abroad experience, students must first

 - Have completed at least 24 credit hours of coursework at CWRU,